 But the fact is that kids don’t stay 18 forever, and if you leave them alone, they often make a considerable degree of recovery.
 Human beings really are quite resilient, you know.

-But first they have to endure to a point that people will leave them alone: when someone in a given classroom develops social “cooties” — which always happens to somebody in a class, usually around the age of 7 or 8 — everyone else knows it, and unless the classes get well and thoroughly reshuffled year by year, or there is a change of schools, that kid remains the “cootie kid” throughout the entire “educational experience”.
+But first they have to endure their situation to a point that people will leave them alone: when someone in a given classroom develops social “cooties” — which always happens to somebody in a class, usually around the age of 7 or 8 — everyone else knows it, and unless the classes get well and thoroughly reshuffled year by year, or there is a change of schools, that kid remains the “cootie kid” throughout the entire “educational experience”.
 Everyone knows who the “cootie kid” is and passes the word to any newcomers.
 In a school like Hogwarts, there is no escaping this.

 Seven uninterrupted years as the cootie kid will warp you.
 In fact, it doesn’t take anywhere near that long.
-Treating a kid the way we have been shown that Snape was treated either makes them give up entirely or it makes them savage.
+Treating a kid the way we have been shown that Snape was treated either makes them give up entirely or it turns them savage.
 (And it doesn’t help if their home environment is dominated by a domestic bully of either the physical, verbal or emotional variety as well.
 Bullying becomes all they know.)
 These kids will develop the certain knowledge that there are people out there who are their enemies and that they are at all times at risk of being attacked.

 It doesn’t take long before some of them start attacking first.
 In Snape’s case it looks very much to me as if he had more than ample reason to feel himself under attack for much of the whole first 18 years of his life and fell into the “do unto others before they can do unto you” trap.
 And everything else has simply built on top of that.

-And having your only close friend brush you off — and publicly take your enemies’ side against you will only make it worse.
+And having your only close friend brush you off — and then publicly take your enemies’ side against you will only make it worse.

 Being given that kind of a foundation in life is going to leave scars.
 And they probably won’t all ever completely heal.
 But it does not necessarily turn you into a monster.
 Particularly if the causes of the damage do eventually STOP.